-The names of all policies that are used for off-site rotation.
-To get Policy Names information about existing policies, you can use the bppllist command.
+Policy Names The names of all policies that are used for off-site rotation.
+To get information about existing policies, you can use the bppllist command.

-Schedule Names The names of the schedule or schedules that are associated with each policy.
+Schedule Names The names of the schedule or schedules that are associated with each duplicate backup media, or both.
+Duplicate, or Both

-Off-site Original, Record whether the policy selects original backup media, creates
+Off-site Original, Record whether the policy selects original backup media, creates when to expect the media to return from off-site.